reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 To use projection we need to pass the list of fields that we want in output in the `setProjection` method.

-Now when we fetch results hibernate will return a list of object arrays.
-Which to be honest is a bit incontinent.
+Now when we fetch results Hibernate will return a list of object arrays which we have to map to the objects we want.
 Apart from fields, we can also fetch metadata such as id with `FullTextQuery.ID` or even score with `FullTextQuery.SCORE`.

 ### Pagination